The Pattern You Can See But Cannot Break

 What to Expect

-The process begins with a Strategy Call — a diagnostic conversation to determine whether your developmental goals involve the neural mechanisms that Real-Time Neuroplasticity™ is designed to address.
+The process begins with a Strategy Call, which is a strategy conversation to determine whether your developmental goals involve the neural mechanisms that Real-Time Neuroplasticity™ is designed to address.
 This is an assessment of fit, not a consultation.
 Dr. Ceruto evaluates the nature of the patterns involved and determines whether they fall within the domain of neural architecture change.

 Progress is measured through changes in how you regulate emotional responses, how accurately you monitor your own cognitive and emotional state, and how effectively you translate self-understanding into sustained behavioral change.
 Because these changes occur at the neural architecture level, they are self-maintaining.
 A brain whose regulation, interoceptive, and metacognitive circuits have been restructured does not revert when pressure increases.
 The architecture holds.